 The clock source which drives the main counter in each TM can originate from various sources.
-The selection of the required clock source is implemented using the $TnCK2\sim TnCK0$ bits in the TM control registers.
-The clock source can be a ratio of the system clock, f{SYS} , or the internal high clock, f{H} , the f{TBC} clock source or the external TCKn pin.
-The TCKn pin clock source is used to allow an external signal to drive the TM as an external clock source for event counting.
+The selection of the required clock source is implemented using the $xTCK2\sim xTCK0$ bits in the xTM control registers, where "x" stands for C, S or P type TM.
+The clock source can be a ratio of the system clock, $f{SYS}$ , or the internal high clock, $f{H}$ , the $f{SUB}$ clock source or the external xTCK pin.
+The xTCK pin clock source is used to allow an external signal to drive the TM as an external clock source for event counting.